MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning-part-two/Orders-OrderItems-Payments/README.md

 - When the query confirmed equal counts for both tables, I knew the cleaning steps had been effective.

+*Note: One `order_id` was also missing in the `Payments_Final` table.
+The steps taken to identify and resolve this discrepancy are detailed in [Payments_Final steps.md](./Payments_Final/steps.md).*

 ## Conclusion

-By recalculating missing and discrepant `order_id`s, I was able to refine the consistency between `Orders_Final` and `Order_Items_Final`, ensuring that all relevant `order_id`s were accounted for.
-Initially, missing `order_id`s posed a risk of creating discrepancies in revenue calculations, especially for orders with "unavailable" or "canceled" statuses.
-After identifying and excluding these, I recalculated the distinct `order_id` counts, verifying the updated total of 769 missing `order_id`s.
+By recalculating missing and discrepant `order_id`s, I refined the consistency between `Orders_Final`, `Order_Items_Final`, and `Payments_Final`, ensuring that all relevant `order_id`s were accounted for.
+Initially, missing `order_id`s posed a risk of revenue discrepancies, particularly for orders with "unavailable" or "canceled" statuses.
+After identifying and excluding these, I verified the updated total of **769 missing `order_id`s**.

-In addition to recalculating missing `order_id`s, I addressed discrepancies in payment values between `Order_Items_Final` and `Payments_Final`.
-This adjustment was necessary because `Payments_Final` had initially contained duplicate `order_id`s due to multiple payment types.
-By removing payment types, I created a cleaner `Payments_Final` table and recalculated discrepancies by comparing the total payment values in `Payments_Final` with the calculated values from `Order_Items_Final`.
-I then identified only those `order_id`s with discrepancies of at least a penny, ensuring a more accurate revenue analysis.
+In addition to addressing missing `order_id`s, I resolved discrepancies in payment values between `Order_Items_Final` and `Payments_Final`.
+These discrepancies arose from mismatches between calculated payment values (`price` + `freight_value`) in `Order_Items_Final` and the entered values in `Payments_Final`.

+To ensure accurate revenue analysis:
+1. I excluded `order_id`s with discrepancies of at least a penny.
+2. I removed the `payment_type` and `payment_installments` columns from `Payments_Final`, eliminating unnecessary duplicates caused by these fields.
+3. I reinserted a missing `order_id`, as detailed in the steps documented in [Payments_Final steps.md](./Payments_Final/steps.md).

+These changes resulted in a cleaner and more consistent `Payments_Final` table that aligns with `Order_Items_Final` and `Orders_Final`.

-This recalculation process—addressing both missing and discrepant `order_id`s—strengthened data integrity and minimized revenue discrepancies, resulting in a more reliable dataset for downstream analysis.
-These adjustments, documented in the `Recalculated_Missing_Orders` and `Recalculated_Discrepant_Orders` tables, provide a solid foundation for analyzing key metrics such as total revenue and profitability across product categories and customer regions.
+This recalculation process—addressing both missing and discrepant `order_id`s—strengthened data integrity and minimized revenue discrepancies.
+The removal of these `order_id`s, as documented in the `Recalculated_Missing_Orders` and `Recalculated_Discrepant_Orders` tables, provides a solid foundation for downstream analysis.
+Key metrics, such as total revenue and profitability across product categories and customer regions, are now more reliable, ensuring meaningful and accurate insights.

 ---